ZJZAC/awesome-deep-model-IP-protection/README.md

 6. [Piracy-Resistant DNN Watermarking by Block-Wise Image Transformation with Secret Key](https://arxiv.org/pdf/2104.04241.pdf)：using the key to enable correct image transformation of triggers; 对trigger进行加密 | [Related Paper: Block-wise Image Transformation with Secret Key for Adversarially Robust Defense](https://arxiv.org/pdf/2010.00801.pdf) | AprilPyone et al, 2021.4

+7. [Deep Serial Number: Computational Watermarking for DNN Intellectual Property Protection](https://arxiv.org/pdf/2011.08960.pdf): we introduce the first attempt to embed a serial number into DNNs,  DSN is implemented in the knowledge distillation framework, During the distillation process, each customer DNN is augmented with a unique serial number, | [BibTex](): tang2020deep | Tang et al, 2020.11

 # Model&nbsp;Encryption